 Blue Collar Botany Corporation (BCBC) intends to cultivate, and manufacture cannabis products for adult use in Fitchburg Massachusetts.
-Operating in a 23,000 square foot former paper mill, BCBC's first phase will be to operate as a Tier 1 cultivator up to 5000 square feet of canopy, using one vegetation room, one mother room, and four flower rooms.
-BCBC plans on operating a manufacturing area where it will produce extracts and oils, in addition, BCBC will operate a commercial kitchen for edible cannabis products.
-BCBC will generate revenue by wholesale channels through 3rd party licensed retail stores, or licensed distributers.
+Operating in a 23,000 square foot former paper mill, BCBC's first phase will be to operate as a Tier 1 cultivator up to 5000 square feet of canopy.

-Located in Fitchburg, Massachusetts, BCBC is owned and operated by Hal Melanson, James Lunay and Douglas Parker.
-The business is located at 644 River Street, a converted paper mill operated by Melanson who has been a property and business owner in Fitchburg for many years.
-BCBC's ownership group believes in the mission of The Fitchburg Plan, which is a commitment by local private-sector business owners to invest time, money and resources in an effort to revitalize the city.
+BCBC plans on operating a manufacturing area where it will produce extracts, concentrates, and oils.
+In the future BCBC will operate a commercial kitchen to manufacture edible cannabis products.
+BCBC will generate revenue by wholesale channels through third party licensed retail stores, or licensed distributers.

+The business is located at 644 River Street, Fitchburg, Massachusetts, a converted paper mill that is owned and operated by Hal Melanson who has been a business and property owner in Fitchburg for many years.
+Melanson believes in the mission of The Fitchburg Plan, which is a commitment by local private-sector business owners to invest time, money, and resources in an effort to revitalize the city.
 BCBC recognizes that the legalization of adult-use cannabis does not align with the personal beliefs of all Fitchburg residents.
-BCBC is dedicated to being an unobtrusive neighbor, adhering to all cannabis state and local regulations, and ensuring that operations contribute to a positive town culture.
+BCBC is dedicated to being an unobtrusive neighbor, adhering to all cannabis state and local regulations, and ensuring that operations contribute to a positive community culture.

-Mission Statement
+2. Mission Statement

 BCBC will cultivate and manufacture unique, proprietary-grade cannabis products for wholesale distribution.
-Sales revenue will contribute to the economic development of the mill complex and to The City of Fitchburg through The Host Community Agreement, Taxes, and contributions resulting positively is this area of disproportionate impact.
+Sales revenue will contribute to the economic development of the mill complex and to The City of Fitchburg through The Host Community Agreement, Taxes, and contributions resulting positively in this area of disproportionate impact.

-2. Site Planning and Analysis
+3. Site Planning and Analysis

 BCBC is committed to operating a business that will facilitate revival of the underutilized mill complex.
-The planned renovation of the paper mill is exemplary of how the company and its owners are investing in the city's economic future.
+The planned renovation of the paper mill is exemplary of how the company is investing in the city's economic future.
 BCBC will adhere to all general and cannabis-specific local and state construction codes in its renovations.